RafaelGLeal/Flame-Play/README.md

 ### What I learned

--My first time creating a complete website from zero, all the content of this page was projected and created by me, it's was a really challenge but also a great experience.
+- My first time creating a complete website from zero, all the content of this page was projected and created by me, it's was a really challenge but also a great experience.
--Improve my skills for better optimization.
+- Improve my skills for better optimization.

 ![](./screenshot2.png)